Reinet Investments SCA / Key word(s): Half Year Results

 BANK BORROWINGS AND DERIVATIVES

-No provision has been made in respect of a performance fee as at 30 September 2021 (31 March 2021: € nil) as the conditions required to pay a fee had not been met at that date.
-In order for a performance fee to be payable at 31 March 2022, the volume weighted average market price of the Company's share determined by taking into account volume and price information on the Luxembourg Stock Exchange, Euronext Amsterdam and the Johannesburg Stock Exchange over the last 20 trading days of the current financial year needs to exceed € 18.69.
+No provision has been made in respect of a performance fee as at 30 September 2022 (31 March 2022: € 3 million) as the conditions required to pay a fee had not been met at that date.
+In order for a performance fee to be payable at 31 March 2023, the volume weighted average market price of the Company’s share determined by taking into account volume and price information on the Luxembourg Stock Exchange, Euronext Amsterdam and the Johannesburg Stock Exchange over the last 20 trading days of the current financial year needs to exceed € 18.61.

 The performance fee (if applicable) and management fee are payable to Reinet Investment Advisors Limited.